r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 This method adds options that the user can specify before running the module.<br />

-**HINT**: in **DefaultOptions** funtion we allready have defined the module to run agains session 1 by default
+**HINT**: in **DefaultOptions** funtion we allready have defined the module to run agains session 1 by default but users can still define (manually) a diferent session number to the run module againts.

 <br /><br />